 “A little bit of heaven in the hills above the coast, with a shimmering pool and a clutch of gorgeous self-catering boltholes for 2-6”

 This land is theirs.
-Peio works above the main house in his very swish sawmill, making the most beautiful prefab houses out of glass and wood, a couple of which stand in the garden for lucky people like us to stay in.
-Mertxe potters about making sure everything is ready for your arrival, her keen eye for rustic charm as good as any.
-You either stay in the main house (2 enormous apartments, each utterly gorgeous) or you decamp into the garden (rustic cabin or super-cool grand design).
+Peio works above the main house in his project of passion: an innovative design company, making beautiful ecological houses out of glass and wood.
+They’re exported worldwide, but two stand in the garden for lucky people like us to stay in.
+Mertxe used to restore antiques, but now potters about making sure everything is ready for your arrival.
+You either stay in the main traditional Basque-style house (2 enormous apartments, each utterly gorgeous) or immerse yourself in forest and garden (tiny rustic cabin or super-cool grand design).
 It really doesn’t matter where you end up as long as you end up here.
 It's ideal for groups of friends, and even better for families.
 Ea Astei loves kids and kids love Ea Astei.
 Bilbao and Guernica (Gernika) are close, but you may just spurn them for all those lovely beaches.

-- The half dozen beaches within 10km - some sandy, some for surfing, some for families
+- Half a dozen sandy beaches within 10km - some for surfing, some for families, all very rural

-- The swimming pool with its terrace, sauna and hot tub, plus lovely views
+- The swimming pool has a terrace, sauna, hot tub and lovely views

 - You’re lost in the hills, so you’ll need a car